Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

-The first line is by interchanging integration and differentiation.
+The first line is obtained by interchanging integration and differentiation.
 This integral is then solved separately.

-The third line is given by $T^{-1} (x - \mu) = y \Rightarrow dx = T dy$, and the following step is based on the fact that $T$ is an orthogonal matrix.
-To be more specific, the columns of $T$ are the eigenvectors of $\Sigma$, and the diagonal elements of $\Lambda$ are eigenvalues (i.e., $\Sigma = T\Lambda T^T$).
-Using a similar trick (or integral by parts), the following equation shall be found
+The third line is obtained by the change of variables $T^{-1}(x-\mu)= y \Rightarrow d x=|T| d y$, and the following step is based on the fact that $T$ is an orthogonal matrix.
+To be more specific, the columns of $T$ are the eigenvectors of $\Sigma$, and the diagonal elements of $\Lambda$ are eigenvalues (i.e., $\Sigma=T \Lambda T^{T}$ ).
+Using a similar trick (or integration by parts), the following equation can be derived: